Asian Studies

 A concentration in China, Japan, East Asia, or South Asia requires eight courses, six to seven of which must focus on the geographical area of specialization, with up to two courses in an area outside that specialization.

-- Students focusing on South Asia must take courses in at least two of the following disciplines:
+- Students focusing on South Asia must take at least one course each in history and in religion.

 Discipline-Based Option Requirements